La Sportiva Ultra Raptor II

 Fit and Sizing

 I tested the Ultra Raptor II in a women’s 8.5 (EU 40), my standard size in most shoes.
-As is the case with many La Sportiva models, the shoe was a bit snug around the forefoot and not as long as I had hoped (despite being one of their most high-volume designs).
+As is the case with many La Sportiva models, the shoe was a bit snug around the forefoot and not as long as I had hoped (despite being one of their highest-volume designs).
 Surprisingly, it still ended up being very comfortable on the trail, despite warm temperatures and swelling feet.
 That said, most users will want to consider sizing up a half size.

-One of the biggest changes in the Ultra Raptor II is the addition of more sizes.
+One of the biggest changes with the latest Ultra Raptor II was the addition of more sizes.
 Women’s shoes are available in half sizes from EU 36 to 43, while the men’s version comes in half sizes from EU 38 to 49.5.
-What’s more, both the Ultra Raptor II and Ultra Raptor II GTX are available in wide sizes, which feature 5 millimeters of additional height in the toe box and a 10-millimeter-greater toe-box circumference from side to side.
-Unfortunately, however, La Sportiva only offers the wide versions in the black unisex version, which lacks the appeal of the colorful women’s model I tested.Lacing up the La Sportiva Ultra Raptor II trail running shoes (close up)
+What’s more, both the Ultra Raptor II and waterproof Ultra Raptor II GTX are available in wide sizes, which feature 5 millimeters of additional height in the toe box and 10 millimeters more in toe-box circumference from side to side.
+For those with finicky or hard-to-please feet, it's nice to have so many options to choose from.

-Other Versions of the La Sportiva Ultra Raptor II
+Other Versions of the La Sportiva Ultra Raptor

-For this review, I tested the standard Ultra Raptor II, but the shoe also comes in both men's and women's versions of a Gore-Tex design, a leather Gore-Tex design, and two mid-height Gore-Tex models (one leather and one synthetic).
-The Ultra Raptor II GTX retails for $195, features a waterproof membrane, and has a much larger heel-to-toe drop at 12 millimeters (vs. the standard version’s 9mm), resulting in a feel more akin to a hiking shoe than a trail runner.
-The Ultra Raptor II Leather GTX ($179) features a durable Nubuck leather upper and is a great choice for those looking for a waterproof leather hiking shoe.
-Finally, the Ultra Raptor II Mid GTX ($209) and II Mid Leather GTX ($219) are lightweight boots for hikers in need of some extra ankle support.
-In the end, the Ultra Raptor II reviewed here stands out as the only trail running shoe of the bunch, while the other options are dedicated hiking designs.La Sportiva Ultra Raptor II trail running shoe (hiking by lake)
+For this review, I tested the standard Ultra Raptor II, but the shoe also comes in both men's and women's versions of a synthetic Gore-Tex design, a leather Gore-Tex version, and two mid-height Gore-Tex models (one leather and one synthetic).
+The Ultra Raptor II GTX retails for slightly more than the non-GTX model tested here, features a waterproof membrane, and has a bigger heel-to-toe drop (12mm vs. 9mm).
+As we noted above, this makes it feel more akin to a hiking shoe than a trail runner.
+As far as mid-height options go, the Ultra Raptor II Mid GTX and Ultra Raptor Mid Leather GTX are lightweight boots for hikers in need of extra support.
+Overall, the Ultra Raptor II reviewed here stands out as the only trail running shoe of the bunch, while the other variations are dedicated hiking shoes.

 What We Like